isszee/github-practice/README.md

 # GitHub Practice

-This is my first GitHub repository.
+## About me

-I am learning GitHub step by step.
+I am learning GitHub from zero.

-## What I will practice here
+My goal is to use GitHub to organize my AI prompts, notes, and creative projects.

+## My First GitHub Skill.

-- Creating a repository
+- Create a repository
-- Editing a README file
+- Edit a README file
-- Making commits
+- Commit changes
-- Organizing simple project files
+- Write basic Markdown